Anandhaganesh/Prompt_AI/KNG_RAG.md

 └── 6. query_kg_rag.py          ← Knowledge Graph RAG: smart graph search
 ```

----

-## 🔢 Step-by-Step Breakdown

----

 ### STEP 1 — `requirements.txt`
-> *"Tell Python what tools to download"*

-Install these 3 libraries:
 - `neo4j` → talks to your graph database
 - `python-dotenv` → reads your secret passwords from a file
 - `openai` → (optional) use GPT to generate answers from results